-DRE 096, 097, and 098 are offered in 8 week (mini) sessions and taught in a hybrid format.
+DRE 096, 097, and 098 are offered in 8 week (mini) sessions.

-Students will be scheduled to meet face-to-face and complete required online activities in both the hybrid learning management system (Moodle) and publisher's learning platform (MyLabsPlus).
-It is strongly suggested that students have their own laptop/computer with Internet access in order to be successful in hybrid courses.
-Upon successful completion of DRE 096, 097, and 098 with a grade of "P", students will have met the prerequisite for the first curriculum English, Biology, Social Sciences, and Humanities courses.
+Students will be scheduled to meet face-to-face and complete required in the learning management system (Moodle) and publisher's learning platform (MyLabsPlus).
+It is strongly suggested that students have their own laptop/ computer with Internet access in order to be successful.
+Upon successful completion of DRE 096, 097, and 098 with a grade of "P", students will have met the prerequisite for the first curriculum English course.